 Intravenous access is not thought to be necessary for all pediatric patients sedated for a diagnostic or therapeutic procedure because in some cases the difficulty of gaining IV access would defeat the purpose of sedating the child; rather, emphasis should be placed upon having the intravenous equipment available and a practitioner skilled in establishing vascular access in pediatric patients immediately available.

 Note: Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Store at 20°C to 25°C (68°F to 77°F).
+Store at 20 to 25°C (68 to 77°F).
 [See USP Controlled Room Temperature.]Package configurations containing preservative-free midazolam hydrochloride equivalent to 5 mg midazolam/mL: